schroeder-g/schroeder-g/README.md

 ----

 OOP, MVC, JPG, IoT on my IDE.
-My name is Alexander Schroeder Goncalves and I am an opinionated full stack developer and fulltime believer in moonshots seeking to build distributed & disruptive solutions to tomorrows problems.
+I am an opinionated full stack developer and fulltime believer in moonshots seeking to build distributed & disruptive solutions to tomorrows problems.

 -----

 Skills:

-- blue chip web design with React.js, Redux, and GSAP
+- blue chip web design with React.js, Redux, and GSAP 👨‍💻
-- RDBM with Java, Spring, Maven, & PostgresQL
+- RDBM with Java, Spring, JPA, Maven, & PostgresQL 💾
-- Data visualization with R and chart.js
+- Data visualization with R and D3 📊
-- Deployment with AWS and Big Query
+- Deployment with AWS and Big Query 🚀
-- VR development with Unity
+- VR development with Unity 😎

 -----